Reviews of “La Jetée” (1962) and related work

-Visions of post-apocalyptic time travel.
-Todorovian tale of the fantastic, much like Time Bandits (1981) in that respect, but moulded as science fiction.
-Some of Gilliam’s more conventional work, despite efforts against that: Pitt was forbidden to smoke in between takes and Willis was handed a list of 12 clichés he often used before this film.
+A Todorovian tale of the fantastic, much like Time Bandits (1981) in that respect, but moulded as science fiction.
+This film’s vision of post-apocalyptic time travel represents the beginning of Gilliam’s slide into conventionality, but he was still passionate enough to swim against the current: Pitt was forbidden to smoke in between takes and Willis was handed a list of 12 clichés he often used before this film.

 A few elements are left ambiguous, but only in their details: The recurring use of the Florida Keys, multiple cartoons including Prehistoric Super Salesman (1969) with its “Time Tunnel”, the clips from Vertigo (1958) with Cole’s reflection on seeing it again and Railly’s Hitchcockian transformation, the bizarre dieselpunk aesthetic of the future, the implausible need for obtaining the virus in its “pure form”, and the miscellaneous parallels, the strongest of these being the shower scenes and interrogations in front of the scientists and psychologists.
 Those residual ambiguities can be dismissed as mere red herrings, stylizations, homages or conventional concetti, but they do preserve an element of blurry subjectivity that I quite enjoy in this amount.
 It’s baroque but ultimately it embraces internal logic.
 Notice “La Jetée” also has a scene with growth rings on a sequoia, perhaps itself an allusion to Hitchcock.

-The Jesus figure dimension is more trite but it does play out well.
-Like the mythological JC who is an omnipotent god and therefore causes his own death, James Cole sows the seed of the apocalypse he dies to overcome.
+The Jesus-figure dimension is more trite but it does play out well.
+Like the mythological JC who is identical to his father and therefore causes his own death, James Cole sows the seed of the apocalypse he dies to overcome.
 It is a less-complicated form of “By His Bootstraps” (1941), which makes this one of the smarter movies about time travel and a clever take on the escalation of blood sacrifice in the New Testament (ca. 110 CE): This time it’s the world.

 The film has aged well.
-I saw it many times in childhood and again at the 2018 Draken SF film festival.
+I saw it many times as a teenager and again at the 2018 Draken SF film festival.
 It is gloriously detailed on the big screen.
 Its negative view of the urban U.S., with dirty set dressing over healthy urban environments, is anachronistic but appropriate as a backdrop for the scenes of Cole incongruously enjoying the simple pleasures of the doomed world.
-Even a negative caricature is paradise compared to his 2030s.
-In particular, Cole’s face distorted by euphoria, listening to sentimental music in Railly’s car while she is justifiably horrified, always holds me in thrall.
+Even a negative caricature with racist roots is paradise compared to his 2030s.
+In particular, Cole’s face distorted by euphoria, listening to sentimental music in Railly’s car, always holds me in thrall.